FlyingTyper/Scraps/README.md

 # Scraps
 For scraps, and stuff that needs work on.
-Some Stuff may be in needs-work, it is one commit from main branch.
+Some Stuff may be in other branches.